kvistsivk/gen-3-ace/docs/setup/overview.md

 to store a payload, could we instead use them to hold parameters to our scripts, preferably in a human-readable format?

-The answer is yes, of course, though the code necessary to do so far from compact.

 The answer, it turns out, is yes.
 The code required to do so is far from compact, though, and some form of modularization was necessary to prevent script sizes from exploding.
 But by moving the logic for these complicated tasks to